team113sanger/Acral_Melanoma_PDX_models_LatAm_WES/reference/NOD_ShiLtJ_V1_PDX_ref/README.md

 # Instructions to generate the NOD_V1_PDX reference files

-To be able to filter mouse reads on the xenografted samples, we generated a custom FASTA file referred as **NOD_ShiLtJ_V1_PDX**.
+To be able to filter mouse reads on the xenograft samples, we generated a custom FASTA file referred as **NOD_ShiLtJ_V1_PDX**.
 This file was created using the NOD_ShiLtJ_V1 reference and GRCm39 Y Chromosome sequence.
 In addition, we collated a custom GTF file containing the gene annotations for the NOD_ShiLtJ_V1 reference and GRCm39 Y Chromosome, from ENSEMBL release 107.

 In this folder, you will find: